CIDS-484-Spring-2022/FTOC/README.md

-# FTOC
+# Freddy Takes on College (FTOC)

-Description of project:
+## Project Description
-  	The purpose of this project is to create a 2D game using Python and add ons such as Pygame to supplement level building.
-The goal is to have a fully functional map of the UWRF campus and have different levels/minigames throughout the game.
-Each level corresponds to a different class or part of the campus.
-Each level will vary in gameplay style and difficulty to make for a well rounded and challenging game.
-We want to have an interactive GUI that the player can use to navigate throughout the game.
-All documentation and code for the game will be available on our repository on GitHub (FTOC).
-More information about the game can be found in our outline located on GitHub
+Freddy Takes on College is a 2D game about the University of Wisconsin — River Falls mascot (UWRF), Freddy Falcon.
+The goal of the game is to help Freddy with his own college experience.
+The user will navigate a map of the UWRF campus and complete various types of challenges.
+These challenges will represent different classes or areas of campus.
+There will be a variety of different levels each with varying difficulty.
+After completing all the levels, the user has completed the game, meaning Freddy has graduated from college!

+## Software
+It is coded in Python with the help of various modules such as Pygame.
+Also, Visual Studio Code is being used as our IDE.

-Current Progress:
+## Current Progress
-    Outline created and pushed into repository.
-Readme file updated.
+Currently,  we are getting everything set up to start working on developing our video game.

+Also, we are working on creating a short video that will give an overview of our project, as well as, a walk through of our outline and code at a high-level.

+## Want more information?
+See our outline on GitHub for more information about this project.

+## Collaborators
+Colton Olson (colt1313) <br />
+Taylor Thornton (Taylor-Thornton)